Top ten reasons you need to get to Quebec Winter Carnival

 In less than 24 hours during the opening days of the show I enjoyed sledding on an fast, 120m ice-chute, snow tubing on a long snow hill, human foosball, field hockey, ice skating, cross country skiing, snowshoe races, dog sledding, ice and snow sculptures, winter hot tubs and saunas, dancing under the moonlight, horse-drawn sleighs as well as delicious food and adult beverages.
 While most activities are outside, there are adequate places to come in, warm up and refuel; so you never need to worry about being outside all day long.

-So what’s still going on?
+?
 Here’s my top ten choices for things I wouldn’t miss if I was still there:

 1) Take in LUMOCITE, a spectacular lighting of the city’s most famous landmarks with 3D and SFX illumination presented by world renowned multi-media teams from L.A., Budapest, Geneva, as well as Quebec.
 Starting Feb 6 until Feb 9, the show goes from 6 p.m. until 11 p.m. each night.
 Starting in 2014 this will be an international competition in Quebec.